thecodingwizard/usaco-helper/README.md

-# USACO Snippets
+# USACO Helper

-A website containing useful snippets for competitive programming.
+A website containing useful tools and snippets for competitive programming.